 As your previous appraisal value may not reflect the current value of the property, it’s important to keep track of current and likely future values in the new climate.
 Being aware of any changes to the ARV mid-project is vital in terms of readjusting renovation costs in order to hit target profit.

-If you’ve financed your fix and flip through hard money, you should speak to your lender.
+If you’ve financed your fix and flip through private money, you should speak to your lender.
 They probably have experience in reassessing the ARV of fix and flip projects and can help you decide on a new renovation budget.
-To prepare for these kinds of situations arising, it’s important to have a go-to hard money lender, like We Lend, as part of your expert real estate team.
+To prepare for these kinds of situations arising, it’s important to have a go-to private money lender, like We Lend, as part of your expert real estate team.

 In addition, if you want to tick all the boxes, you could get another appraisal or ask the licensed inspector who carried it out for a second opinion.
 However, keep in mind that due to COVID lockdowns, there are restrictions on home inspections in some states.